AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Adobe Campaign Standard / Adobe Experience Manager integration documentation has been updated and improved.
 [Read more](../../integrating/using/configure-experience-manager.md)

-The Campaign Email Designer documentation and related pages have been updated to reflect Adobe Creative SDK depreciation.
+The Campaign Email Designer documentation and related pages have been updated to reflect [!DNL Adobe Creative SDK] depreciation.
 [Read more](https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html)

 A new section dedicated to Campaign Standard data model best practices is now available.
 [Read more](../../developing/using/data-model-best-practices.md)